 6. Unplug the Charging Cable

-7. JBL Flip 6 Charging is Finished !
+7. JBL Flip 6 Charging is Complete !

 We have now fully charged our speaker.
 To further check this, look at the battery indicator just after turning on the speaker afterwards.
 The entire battery gauge bar should glow, as shown next.
 This means that the speaker has indeed fully charged.